ngduc/node-rem/src_docs/features.md

   - Also tested on Windows 10 (Powershell) with MongoDB, latest nodejs.

 Require:
+  - MongoDB.
+Good to have:
-  - MongoDB and a client tool to manage data like Robo 3T.
+  - A client tool to manage data like Robo 3T.
+  - VSCode Rest Client extension to run examples in "rest-client-examples.rest".

 ### Environments
 - Env vars are declared in ".env" file (npm: dotenv-safe).